 When deciding whether to use subdomains or subfolders for new websites, you need to take into account two possible use cases:

-- If your websites are intended for different niches or topics, better create subdomains in your main domain.
+- If your websites are intended for different niches or businesses, better create subdomains in your root domain.
 They will cost you $0.00 and the search engines will see them as separate domains.
+All that you need is to create just one root domain with a name that is generic enough, or suitable for any of your niches.

-- If they are related and intended for the same niche, definitely use subfolders.
+- If they are related and intended for the same niche or business, definitely use subfolders.
 They all will benefit from same SEO optimization efforts because to the search engines they all belong to the same website.
+Also, the bigger your site, the higher authority it will gain over time and consequently, the more organic traffic it will get.